An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: METHODOLOGY

 \subsection{Anatomical Virtual Fixtures}

-Once the forbidden regions are defined, they can be enforced as VF through a constraint optimisation problem, thereby preventing the ultrasound probe mounted on the robot's end effector from penetrating during the operation.
-As a result, the system gains robustness with respect to eventual operator errors due to faulty perception.
-In such a case, the reference coming from the teleoperation will be filtered and slide on top of the surface of the virtual fixture until the probe reaches the desired intercostal area.
+Once the ideal orientation and the anatomical forbidden regions are defined, one can enforce VF through a constraint optimisation problem, thereby preventing the ultrasound probe mounted on the end-effector from positioning over the ribs or adopting an improper orientation during the operation.
+As a result, the system gains robustness with respect to eventual operator imprecise commands due to faulty perception.
+In this way, the reference coming from the teleoperation is constrained to slide on top of the surface of the virtual fixture until the probe reaches the desired intercostal area.
 In addition, we will prevent the operator from applying high force to the ribs, potentially harming the patient.
 Notably, the skeletal model of the body is generated based on the patient's anatomical characteristics, resulting in the forbidden regions constructed on the ribs being tailored to the individual.